amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        is not yet published and cannot be obtained from Internet.
 Martin Hofmann et al. (2011) may be the choice for this time.

-Thank you, you are correct, we will change this citation.
+Thank you!
+We will change this citation.

                                 -------------

      - L442: H(s) should be 0.
 Otherwise the entropy of the SRE in L452 is 2.

-You are correct.
+You are correct; we will fix it.

                                 -------------